vessels-tech/public-docs/dfs-application.md

 ## Describe the team that you will bring to work on the project.
 Include key bios, short description of group/lab/company.

 Vessels is a startup focusing on building digital tools for the developing world.
-Broadly, our purpose is to use technology to help people.
+Our purpose is to use technology to help people.
 We aim to do that through:
 - Building our own products and innovations
-- Research into how technology can be used in Low Income Countries
+- Research technology applications in Low Income Countries
-- Working with existing programs that need our IT skills.
+- Working with existing programs that need our IT skills

-We have a special interest in chatbots & mobile finance - two areas in which we see a great potential for helping people in Low income countries.
+We have a special interest in chatbots & mobile finance - two areas in which we see a great potential in low income countries.

 The Team: